gvwilson/thirdbit/src/fiction/in-heck/index.md

 can I talk to you for a sec?"
 Thoughtful said as Special Blazes started to object.
 The two Operators put their heads together.
-All Gumption could make out was, "…things a lot easier…" before they straightened up and Special Blazes nodded.
+All Gumption could make out was, "…make things a lot easier…" before Special Blazes nodded and they straightened up.

+"Gumption—" Sindy started.

+"Just lemme think," he said.
+He didn't trust the Operators, but the idea that Maddy would be held prisoner in Heck like her father—he shook his head.
+He had realized long ago that knowledge could be as powerful as gravity.
+Just knowing something could tug at you and leave you no choice but falling.

+He put his hands on Sindy's shoulders the way he had seen Maddy do.
+"I'm goin' after her.
+I'm not gonna promise to get her back because I don't know if I can, but I promise I'll do my best."

+Sindy sniffled, then nodded.
+"I know.
+If anyone can do it, you can.
+You just…"
+She wiped her tears with her sleeve.
+"You just be careful, aright?
+She'll be awful mad at me if I let you get yourself killed."

-Five minutes later Gumption tied the top of his knapsack shut.
+Two minutes later Gumption tied the top of his knapsack shut.
 "If we don't find her by nightfall we'll head back to Rusty Bridge," he promised Sindy, giving the young Roo a hug.

 She squeezed him back so tightly that his injured ribs twinged, but when she let go her eyes were dry.
-"If anyone can find her, you can."
+"If anyone can find her, you can," she repeated.

 "Good luck," Special Blazes said gruffly as Gumption nodded and climbed onto Dockety's back.